Mike Rabelo: Second Stint with Tigers

 On January 14, 2010, Rabelo signed a minor league contract with the Detroit Tigers with an invite to spring training.
 He was optioned to the Toledo Mud Hens of the International League, where he was the second string catcher behind Robinzon Diaz.

 On July 19, 2010, he was released, after batting .143 with one home run and eight RBIs.

 Coaching career

+Detroit Tigers

-Rabelo was the hitting coach for the Gulf Coast League Tigers and the Short season A Connecticut Tigers.
+Rabelo was the hitting coach for the Gulf Coast League Tigers and the Low-A Connecticut Tigers.
 He was hired as manager of the Connecticut Tigers for the 2014 season.
 On October 20, 2016, Rabelo was promoted to the West Michigan Whitecaps managerial position.

 On November 7, 2017, Rabelo was promoted to the Lakeland Flying Tigers managerial positsion for the 2018 season.
+On December 13, 2018, Rabelo was promoted again as the Double-A Erie SeaWolves' manager.

+Pittsburgh Pirates

-On December 13, 2018, Rabelo was promoted again as the Erie SeaWolves' manager.
-In January 2020 Rabelo was hired by the Pittsburgh Pirates as their Major League assistant hitting coach and in January 2021 he was named as their Major League Field Coordinator.
+In January 2020, Rabelo was hired by the Pittsburgh Pirates as the team's Major League assistant hitting coach and in January 2021 he was named as their Major League Field Coordinator.
 In November 2021 the Pirates announced that Rabelo would be their third base coach in addition to his field coordinator duties.

+On September 30, 2025, Rabelo and the Pirates parted ways.

+Minnesota Twins

+On November 14, 2025, the Minnesota Twins hired Rabelo as their assistant bench coach.